ctr49/servicectl/README.md

 ```bash
 sudo servicectl action service
 ```
-This command just exec ${action} from file /usr/lib/systemd/system/${service}.service If passed action enable or disable, servicectl create or delete symlink on ${service}.service for use serviced.
+This command just executes ${action} from file /usr/lib/systemd/system/${service}.service If passed action enable or disable, servicectl will create or delete symlink on ${service}.service to /etc/init.d-chroot for use by serviced.

 Params:
 * action - can be {start, stop, restart, reload, enable, disable}